SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 ```

-In the example above the `setHorsePowerNotWorking()`, is not work because the method parameter "horsePower" shadows the "horsePower" field.
+In the example above `setHorsePowerNotWorking()`, is not working because the method parameter `horsePower` shadows the `horsePower` field.

-To overcome this problem, we have to use `this` keyword:
+To overcome this problem, we have to use the `this` keyword:

 ```java
  public void setHorsePower(int horsePower) {